AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61522-email-in-name-fields-sends-invalid-order-confirmations.md

 ---
-title: "ACSD-61522: Email addresses in *First and Last Name* fields send invalid order confirmations"
+title: 'ACSD-61522: Email addresses in *First and Last Name* fields send invalid order confirmations'
 description: Apply the ACSD-61522 patch to fix the Adobe Commerce issue where it is possible to enter email addresses into a guest customer's *[!UICONTROL First Name]* and *[!UICONTROL Last Name]* fields, leading to invalid order confirmation emails being sent.
 feature: Checkout, Customers
 role: Admin, Developer
+exl-id: e1ed7a57-4054-44db-bc17-9b9056096fce
 ---
 # ACSD-61522: Email addresses in *First and Last Name* fields send invalid order confirmations

 The ACSD-61522 patch fixes the issue where it is possible to enter email addresses into a guest customer's *[!UICONTROL First Name]* and *[!UICONTROL Last Name]* fields, leading to invalid order confirmation emails being sent.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54 is installed.
 The patch ID is ACSD-61522.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.